 - Make it fun.
 Connecting with team members on a personal level creates a fun, positive work environment.
 It is still important, however, to maintain a professional boundary and atmosphere.
 This latter point was also especially important to me in a recent project I led at school with close friends, where it was sometimes difficult to separate the business that needed to get done from our ongoing relationship.

-Effective project management applies across the full lifecycle of game development, from planning and pre-production prototyping to launch, and everything in between.
+Effective project management applies across the full lifecycle of game development, from planning and pre-production prototyping to launch, and everything in-between.
 The good news is that there are several excellent project management tools available to help track progress.